-Iván Mordisco began his criminal activities 20 years ago, when he joined the FARC guerrilla group.
+Iván Mordisco began his criminal activities upon joining the FARC in the late 1990s.
 He began as a foot soldier, but quickly specialized as a sniper and explosives expert within the Armando Ríos Front in San José del Guaviare.

-The rise of Iván Mordisco began in 2008, when he temporarily served as commander of the 1st Front due to the capture of Gerardo Aguilar, alias “Cesar,” who was the commander at the time.
-In 2009, Marco Fidel Suárez, alias “Kokoriko,” took control of the front, and Iván Mordisco became the head of the 1st Front’s Public Order company in Guaviare and Vaupés.
-Between then and 2012, he focused on forced recruitment and illicit crop protection in both departments.
-By the end of 2012, he had risen again to commander of the 1st Front.
+His rise within the FARC began in 2008, when he temporarily served as commander of the 1st Front due to the capture of its leader Gerardo Aguilar, alias ‘Cesar.’
+In 2009, Marco Fidel Suárez, alias ‘Kokoriko,’ took control of the front, and Iván Mordisco became the head of the 1st Front’s “public order operations” in Guaviare and Vaupés.
+Until 2012, he focused on forced recruitment and illicit crop protection in both departments before again becoming commander of the 1st Front.

-From then until mid-2016 he followed the orders given by the FARC Secretariat, although his criticism of the peace talks in Havana, Cuba, increased over time.
-Meanwhile, in 2015, Iván Mordisco was involved in a confusing event, when members of the Army Special Anti-Drug Trafficking Brigade (Brigada Especial Contra el Narcotraficante) appeared to have captured him in a rural area of the Miraflores municipality.
-However, the guerrilla commander was quickly released amid a lack of clear details.
+In 2015, Iván Mordisco was briefly captured by the Army Special Anti-Drug Trafficking Brigade (Brigada Especial Contra el Narcotraficante) in a rural area of Miraflores municipality.
+However, the guerrilla commander was quickly released although details of this incident are lacking.

-In 2016, it was an open secret that Iván Mordisco did not support the peace process.
-He solidified his stance on the issue in the middle of that year when he sent a letter to the FARC Secretariat in Cuba in which he went public with his dissatisfaction with the process and declared that the 1st Front would not demobilize.
-He also stated that the front would neither collect nor give up their weapons, and he invited all the “guerrillas and militia members” who did not agree with the peace process to “join forces” and “continue the insurgent struggle.”
-These statements made him not only the first dissident commander, but also one of the most important dissidents in the south of Colombia.
+By 2016, it was clear that Iván Mordisco did not support the peace process.
+He solidified his stance by sending a letter to the FARC negotiating team in Cuba, making it clear that the 1st Front would not demobilize.
+Additionally, he invited all “guerrillas and militia members” who did not agree with the peace process to “continue the insurgent struggle.”
+These statements made him the first senior FARC leader to dissent.

-In 2016, he backed the commission of crimes such as the extortion of merchants, farmers and other rural inhabitants, illegal mining, and pressure to increase the planting, processing and trafficking of coca in Guaviare.
-Additionally, at the end of that year, the Ombudsman’s office reported that the organization, already in open dissent, forcibly recruited an unknown number of youths in rural Miraflores.
+As commander of the 1st Front since 2012, Iván Mordisco has been behind crimes such as the extortion of tradesmen, farmers and other rural inhabitants, illegal mining, and ordered an increase in the planting, processing and trafficking of coca in Guaviare.
+At the end of that year, the Ombudsman’s Office reported that the organization, already in open dissent, forcibly recruited an unknown number of youths in rural Miraflores.

-Ivan Mordisco controls illicit crop cultivation, illegal mining and international corridors for the transport of cocaine through Guaviare, Vaupés, Vichada and the south of Meta.
-THe 1st Front is also opening new drug trafficking routes through the north of the department of Amazonas, in the area of Puerto Córdoba y La Pedrera, where the Apaporis and Caqueta rivers meet, providing a solid gateway to Brazil.
+Iván Mordisco controls illicit crop cultivation, illegal mining and drug routes corridors for the transport of cocaine through Guaviare, Vaupés, Vichada and the south of Meta.
+The 1st Front has also opened drug trafficking routes through northern Amazonas, in the area of Puerto Córdoba and La Pedrera, where the Apaporis and Caqueta rivers provide a route to Brazil.

-Iván Mordisco currently moves throughout the department of Guaviare, particularly in the municipalities of Calamar, Miraflores and San José del Guaviare.
+Iván Mordisco is believed to currently be based in the department of Guaviare, particularly around the municipalities of Calamar, Miraflores and San José del Guaviare.
 His most important area of control is the Barranquillita area of Miraflores.

-In this department, he controls territory along the Guaviare river, close to the villages of En Charras, Puerto Alegre, Barranco Colorado, Puerto Alvira and Mocuare.
-This area, which marks the borders between Meta, Guaviare, Vichada and Guania, has historically been within the 44th Front’s sphere of influence.
-But it has also been used by members of the dissident 1st Front to coordinate actions with dissidents from the 16th Front under the command of “Giovanny Chuspas.”
+He controls territory along the Guaviare river, close to the villages of En Charras, Puerto Alegre, Barranco Colorado, Puerto Alvira and Mocuare.
+This area, which marks the borders between Meta, Guaviare, Vichada and Guania, has historically been the 44th Front’s sphere of influence.
+But dissidents from the 1st and 16th Fronts have also acted there under the command of “Giovanny Chuspas.”

 Allies and Enemies

-The most important criminal alliances established Iván Mordisco are with Miguel Botache Santillana, alias “Gentil Duarte” who commands the 7th Front, and Géner García Molina, alias “Jhon 40” who leads the 43rd Front dissidents.
-Apart from being Mordisco’s connection to the 7th Front, Duarte is leading a complex operation to re-unite all FARC dissidents across Colombia into a unified fighting structure, within which Mordisco is a key player.
+Iván Mordisco’s closest alliances are with Miguel Botache Santillana, alias “Gentil Duarte,” who commands the 7th Front, and Géner García Molina, alias “Jhon 40,” who leads the 43rd Front dissidents.
+Apart from being Mordisco’s connection to the 7th Front, Duarte is leading an operation to reunite FARC dissidents across Colombia into a unified fighting structure, within which Mordisco is a key player.

-His strength lies in his dissident group’s progressive growth in manpower, control over international drug trafficking routes with Brazil and Venezuela and a network of alliances with dissidents in and outside of Colombia.
+His strength lies in the 1st Front’s current manpower, control over international drug trafficking routes leading to Brazil and Venezuela and a network of alliances with dissidents in and outside of Colombia.